-Discover the sights of Hanoi.
-Visit the Ho Chi Minh Quarter for an insight into the Vietnam War.
-Visit the Humble House on Stilts, where Ho Chi Minh lived in the grounds of the Presidential Palace and see his Mausoleum in Ba Dinh Square.
+This morning, we delve into the story of Ho Chi Minh, the 'father of Vietnam'.
+Visit the Ho Chi Minh Quarter, passing Ho Chi Minh's Mausoleum en route to the One Pillar Pagoda.
+Visit the Humble House on Stilts, Ho Chi Minh's simple house in the grounds of the Presidential Palace.